 Notice the excessive use of “knowingly” for fraud?

 That is because one of the stark differences between fraud to waste and abuse are knowledge and intent.
-We would further discuss waste and abuse in the next section, but for now, the key takeaway here is that fraud means that there is knowledge that the actions are wrong and that there is intent behind it.
+We would further discuss waste and abuse in the next section, but for now, the key takeaway here is that fraud means that there is the knowledge that the actions are wrong and that there is the intent behind it.

 Waste pertains to direct or indirect practices that result in unnecessary expenditure and/or mismanagement of government assets.
 In the healthcare industry, this pertains to practices that lead to unnecessary costs to government-run healthcare programs such as Medicare and Medicaid.